dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/httpsys.md

 Because it's built on Http.Sys, HttpSys doesn't require a reverse proxy server for protection against attacks.
 Http.Sys is mature technology that protects against many kinds of attacks and provides the robustness, security, and scalability of a full-featured web server.
 IIS itself runs as an HTTP listener on top of Http.Sys.

-HttpSys is a good choice for internal deployments when you need a feature not available in Kestrel.
+HttpSys is a good choice for internal deployments when you need a feature not available in Kestrel, such as Windows authentication.

 ![HttpSys communicates directly with your internal network](httpsys/_static/httpsys-to-internal.png)